 In December 2011, the Fire Authority entered into a loan agreement for the acquisition of a combined pumper and rescue vehicle.
 The total cost of the vehicle was \$480,366, with a loan component of \$200,000.
 The vehicle being financed provides the collateral for the loan.
-The loan bears interest at 2.4% and the final payment is due January 2022.
-The remaining payments are as follows:
+The loan interest rate was 2.4% and the final payment was made January 2022.